itinora/worldcup2015/README.md

-# worldcup2015
+# Interactive Cricket World Cup 2015 Schedule

-A interactive dashboard of the Cricket World Cup 2015 schedules
+An interactive dashboard of the Cricket World Cup 2015 schedules

 It is a static angular webapp so if you are looking to learn angularjs just clone the repo and open worlcup2015.html, no need to run any local webserver